Is lag holding you back? Does it take you days to download the latest releases? Maybe you want to become a Twitch

 Your requirements may vary slightly depending on your preferred gaming platform.
 But what’s the difference between the consoles, mobile devices and PC, and does it affect what kind of broadband you choose?

 PC gamers are likely to place more demands on their broadband than anyone else.
 It’s often the platform of choice for streaming, and if you want to host online games PC has the most flexible tools and widest choice of games.
-There’s also a very active mod scene to make good use of fast download speeds.
+There’s also a very active mod scene with loads of free addons available to download.

 Playstation 4, Xbox One and Nintendo Switch

 All the consoles have their own online stores packed full of great games.
-This contains both major releases and smaller titles you won’t find anywhere else, so you’re likely to be doing quite a bit of downloading.
+This contains both major releases and smaller titles you won’t find anywhere else, so you’re going to be doing quite a bit of downloading.

 The PS4 and Xbox include streaming and video sharing features, so a faster upload speed is recommended if you want to take advantage of those.
 The Nintendo Switch does not presently have support for Twitch or YouTube streaming; while it is possible to stream from a Switch it is more complicated and expensive.
 If the Switch is your only gaming device then upload speed is not as important.